 Plant the seedlings or runners between eight and 18 inches apart, depending on their size.
 Mulch with straw to help drainage.
 They are, after all, strawberries, and it will also help to minimize weeds.

 Water all types of strawberries well until the plants are mature.
-Also, fertilize the soil with all-purpose granules to encourage strong growth.
+Also, fertilize the soil with all-purpose granules to encourage vigorous growth.

 Harvest your strawberries when the fruit is ripe because they won’t continue to ripen after they’ve been picked.